 If you have dry, scaly patches or unusual “sandpapery” spots on your skin, these may be actinic keratoses, precancerous growths that are common among adults with a history of excessive sun exposure.
-At Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and plastic surgeon Rebecca Novo, MD, residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida can obtain early treatment for actinic keratosis before it becomes something worse.
+At Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida can obtain early treatment for actinic keratosis before it becomes something worse.
 Dr. Saluja is currently limiting her skin cancer dermatology practice to her aesthetic/anti-aging patients and their adult family members.
 New patients for Dr. Saluja should have a referral from a current client.
 Dr. Saluja no longer accepts Care Credit as a form of payment.

 What does Actinic Keratosis look like?

 Actinic keratoses (AKs for short), or solar keratoses, develop after repeated exposure to the sun.
 Your skin “remembers” all the sun damage it has had since you were a child including sunbathing, playtime, yard work, vacations, sporting activities, and sunlight that hit your skin going to and from your normal daily activities.
 AKs are scaly or crusty spots on the skin that may be tan, pink, or red.
 They feel rough and are often easier felt than seen.
 They may itch or be prickly or feel tender.
 Vulnerable areas are the face, lips, ears, and the back of the neck or hands.

 Why is it important to treat Actinic Keratosis?